 - a.
 This AGREEMENT may be terminated by PDA by giving thirty (30) days written notice to the AGENCY. - b.
 If through any cause the AGENCY shall fail to fulfill in a timely and proper manner its obligations under this AGREEMENT, or in the event of violation of any of the covenants contained herein, PDA shall thereupon have the right to terminate this AGREEMENT by giving written notice to the AGENCY specifying the effective date of termination.
-PDA reserves the right to terminate this AGREEMENT due to the non-availability of COMMODITY. - 19.
-Hold Harmless.
-The AGENCY agrees to indemnify and hold the Commonwealth, PDA, its officers, agents, and employees harmless from and against any and all suits and judgments for damages for personal injury, death, or damage to real or tangible personal property arising out of or in conjunction with the performance by the AGENCY under this AGREEMENT and caused by the AGENCY'S negligence or intentional wrongful acts. - 20.
+PDA reserves the right to terminate this AGREEMENT due to the non-availability of COMMODITY.

+19. Indemnification.

+- a.
+The AGENCY shall indemnify the Commonwealth of Pennsylvania (Commonwealth) against all third-party claims, suits, demands, losses, damages, costs, and expenses, including without limitation, litigation expenses, attorneys' fees, and liabilities, arising out of or in connection with any activities performed by the AGENCY or its employees and agents that are related to this AGREEMENT, as determined by the Commonwealth in its sole discretion. - b.
+The Commonwealth shall provide the AGENCY prompt notice of any claim or suit of which it learns.
+Pursuant to the Commonwealth Attorneys Act (71 P.S.
+Section 732-101, et seq.), the Office of Attorney General (OAG) has the sole authority to represent the Commonwealth in actions brought against the Commonwealth.
+The OAG may, however, in its sole discretion and under any terms as it deems appropriate, delegate its right of defense.
+If OAG delegates the defense to the AGENCY, the Commonwealth will cooperate with all reasonable requests of the AGENCY made in the defense of such suits. - c.
+Notwithstanding the above, neither party may enter into a settlement of any claim or suit without the other party's written consent, which will not be unreasonably withheld.
+The Commonwealth may, in its sole discretion, allow the AGENCY to control the defense and any related settlement negotiations. - 21.
 Integration.
 This AGREEMENT constitutes the entire agreement between the parties.
-No amendment or modification changing its scope or terms shall have any force or effect unless it is in writing and signed by all parties concerned.
-This AGREEMENT shall be construed in accordance with the laws of the Commonwealth of Pennsylvania. - 21.
-State Tax Liability.
-The AGENCY agrees that the Commonwealth may set off the amount of any state tax liability or other debt that is owed to the Commonwealth and not being contested on appeal against any payments due under this or any other contract with the Commonwealth.
+No amendment or modification changing its scope or terms shall have any force or effect unless it is in writing and signed by all parties concerned. - 22.
+Applicable Law.
+This AGREEMENT is governed by, and will be interpreted and enforced in accordance with, the laws of the Commonwealth of Pennsylvania and the decisions of the Pennsylvania courts.. - 23.
+Offset Provision.
+The AGENCY agrees that the Commonwealth may set off the amount of any state tax liability or other obligation of the AGENCY or its subsidiaries to the Commonwealth against any payments due the AGENCY under any contract with the Commonwealth.